DaixuanLi/AutoBlox_Artifact/README.md

 AutoBlox requires psutil, scikit-learn, numpy and seaborn packages.

-Please use
+Please run the following script to install dependencies.
 ```
 cloudlab_server_setup_instructions.sh
 ```
-to install dependencies.

 Please download the traces from [will be updated soon].